python/mypy/docs/source/command_line.rst

   generally check the use of ``None`` values -- they are valid everywhere.
 See :ref:`no_strict_optional` for more about this feature.

+  **Note:** Strict optional checking was enabled by default starting in mypy 0.600, and in previous versions it had to be explicitly enabled using ``--strict-optional`` (which is still accepted).

 - ``--disallow-untyped-defs`` reports an error whenever it encounters a function definition without type annotations.